Jerusalem artichoke: Biological characteristics

 Its rapid growth and its ability to reproduce from buried rhizomes and tubers facilitates the Jerusalem artichoke's uncontrolled spread.
 The vegetative propagules can be transported via rivers and water streams and begin a new population on riverbanks.
 Dispersal by animal is also possible, as animals feed on tubers and rhizomes and excrete the propagules in new areas.
 With humans' cultivation, there is also a risk of the plant's unintended escape into the wild.
 It can also be propagated by seed.
 Its relatively long flower period enables the Jerusalem artichoke to increase its reproductive potential.

 Origins and distribution

 Originating in North America, the Jerusalem artichoke can now be found in several countries in North and South America, Europe, Asia, and Australia.
 In Central Europe it is one of the most expanding invasive plant species.
 It can grow in many geo-climatic regions and different types of soils.
 However, Jerusalem artichoke prefers moist habitats and seems to be less tolerant of dry conditions.

-Suppression of native plant species
+Suppression of other native plant species

 Because of its ecological and biological attributes, the Jerusalem artichoke is highly competitive with other plant species.
 For instance, the carbohydrates in the tubers serve as an energy source for rapid growth in spring.
 The plant expands rapidly and creates shading, which has a suppressing effect on neighbouring plants.
-Therefore, the risk of outcompeting and repressing the growth of native plants is increased.
+Therefore, the risk of outcompeting and repressing the growth of other native plants is increased.